StellarXplorers

 Confirmation emails are sent to the email address provided in the “Team Director Email” field of the forms.
 To ensure there’s no delay in the delivery of these automated emails, competitors should pay close attention to the email address they are providing.
 There were several instances of incorrect email addresses this round.

-PR2’s Prep Email will be sent out at 12:00 PM ET on Tuesday, November 4 and PR2’s Start Email will be sent out at 12:00 PM ET on Wednesday, November 12 (the day prior to the start of the competition window).
+QR3’s Prep Email will be sent out at 12:00 PM ET on Tuesday, January 20 and QR3’s Start Email will be sent out at 12:00 PM ET on Wednesday, January 28 (the day prior to the start of the competition window).
 To prevent delays in preparing for, or starting, the round, please contact [email protected] ASAP if you haven’t received the email by 2:00 PM ET on either day.

 Finalizing Team Rosters